gadingnst/gadingnst/README.md

 👋 Hello...
 My full name is Sutan Gading Fadhillah Nasution, so you can call me "Gading".
 I'm Software Engineer who specialized in *frontend* side, but also have an ability to code in *backend* side.
 Very passionate about modern *mobile and web technology* using JavaScript/TypeScript while taking into consideration the latest trends and techniques.

 ## 💼 Career
-Currently working in *Software Engineering Division* as a ***Core Frontend Developer*** at [Orami Indonesia](https://github.com/bilna-dev).
+Currently working in *Software Engineering Division* as a ***Core Frontend Developer*** at [Orami By SIRCLO](https://github.com/bilna-dev).
 Helping Orami to build application services for *simplify parenting* with technology throughout Southeast Asia.

-## 💻 Experiences
+## 💻 Stacks Experiences
 - Pure JavaScript/TypeScript
 - GIT (VCS)
 - JavaScript Ecosystem & Environment (*Real-time, Asynchronous/Concurrent Processing*)